Reviews You Can Rely On

 Features

 Features” is a catch-all category encompassing the performance characteristics that our other evaluation criteria did not address.
-Often, this evaluation metric separates high-performing inexpensive bags from lower-performing models like the Teton Sports Trailhead and Big Agnes Anthracite 20.
+Often, this evaluation separates high-performing inexpensive bags from lower-performing models like the Teton Sports Trailhead and Big Agnes Anthracite 20.
 The assessment considers extras like small stash pockets, sleeping pad attachment systems, and the qualities of the bag's zipper, among other things.
 We also assess the overall execution of the bag.
 Are all of its materials similarly durable?
 Do its warmth, weight, and dimensions make sense for its intended use?

 backpacking sleeping bag - lost something inside your sleeping bag? bright liners can help you...